Last updated Friday 3 April at 16:05

 We are aware this is a very difficult time and will prompt a number of further questions.
 The FAQs below will be regularly updated, so please do keep checking back.
 When major changes are made we will publish updated through the national Church’s social media accounts.

-Funerals may now only happen at the Crematorium or at the graveside.
-Only immediate family members can attend (if the crematorium allows) – that is, spouse or partner, parents and children, keeping their distance in the prescribed way.
+Sadly, funerals may now only happen at the Crematorium or at the graveside.
+Only immediate family members can attend (if the crematorium allows) – that is, spouse or partner, parents and children, keeping their distance in the prescribed way (this is true also for burial of ashes).
+No wake or gathering should be held following the funeral, and this should be scheduled for a later date.

 Emergency baptisms can take place in a hospital or at home, though subject to strict hygiene precautions and physical distancing as far as this is possible.